graphdr/visualizing-data/cm/cm300-report-portfolio-reqts.md

 [grading](#grading)
 [references](#references)

-## introduction
+## highlights

+This section summarizes the portfolio highlights.
+Subsequent sections provide detail in depth.

-An exceptional portfolio showcases your ability to communicate truthful and compelling stories using quantitative data and effective visual rhetoric.
+**Goals.** An exceptional portfolio showcases your ability to communicate truthful and compelling stories using quantitative data and effective visual rhetoric.
 My goal is to help you craft a document that you would be proud to include in your employment portfolio.

 All coursework is directed towards completing a portfolio that demonstrates the degree to which you can: